The world’s best EV? Driving the Taycan 4S

 3) There is no reliable way to trace the full carbon footprint of an EV.
 Estimates vary widely and will continue to do so, and how could it be any different when in some instances you’re required to dig out 250 tons of earth in some of the poorest countries of the world, under conditions we don’t want to know about?
 No one has even tried to measure the climate impact of cobalt extractions in the Congo, and that’s probably a good thing.
 However, based on 50 academic studies, the estimated emissions to produce one single EV battery range from eight to 20 tonnes CO2.
 That’s before it’s been driven a single meter, and the higher end of that range is comparable to the emissions from a conventional car during its full lifetime.

 4) In a world where electricity is scarce, EV’s for personal driving will not be prioritized.
 Here in Switzerland, the government’s energy emergency plan tells us not to use streaming services in times of crisis, or not to wash our laundry above 40 degrees.
 In the US, California has seen more power cuts this year than ever before.
 Under any of those scenarios, how likely is it that you’re allowed to charge your EV as much as you want?
-And when an EV charge is almost as much as filling your tank as has been the case in the UK in some places this year, where’s the incentive?
+And when an EV charge costs almost as much as filling your tank as has been the case in the UK in some places this year, where’s the incentive?

 5) Finally, and although nothing really points at it, perhaps a bit of common decency and morality will come in to the public discussion, pointing to the fact that children in the Congo work in mines under terrible conditions to produce the metals needed for feel good Westerners to drive Teslas.
 Or that over 90% of the solar panels on our roofs are produced by Uighurs in Chinese prison camps, their only crime being to be Uighur?
 If fast fashion isn’t the way to go for the clothes we buy, then EV’s most certainly aren’t for our driving!